 - Be a current member of PANZ.

-- Be a head of a publishing house or a business owner.
+- Be a head of a publishing house or a business owner, or

-- Applicants need to articulate the significance a successful mentorship will have to their business or career.
+- Applicants, and where relevant their employers, need to articulate the significance a successful mentorship will have to their business or career.

 - Applicants will be asked to report directly to PANZ on the result of the mentorship.